 How Do I Know if I Have a Wrongful Termination Claim?

-To bring a successful wrongful termination claim, employees must prove that their employer violated their legal rights.
-This requires more than being treated unfairly—an employer must have violated federal or state laws when they fired the employee.
+By Canaan Suitt, J.D. | Reviewed by John Devendorf, Esq. | Last updated on October 10, 2025 Featuring practical insights from contributing attorney Twila S. WhiteTo bring a successful wrongful termination claim, employees must prove that their employer violated their legal rights.
+This requires more than being treated unfairly.
+An employer must have violated federal or state laws when they fired the employee.

-1. Your Employer Breached an Employment Contract
+1. Did Your Employer Breach an Employment Contract?

 Most employees in the United States work at will.
-“What that means in layman’s terms is that you can leave your job at any time, and an employer can terminate you at any time—except for unlawful reasons,” says Twila S. White, an employment litigation attorney in Hermosa Beach, California, who represents employees in wrongful termination and other legal actions.
+“What that means in layman’s terms is that you can leave your job at any time, and an employer can terminate you at any time — except for unlawful reasons,” says Twila S. White, an employment litigation attorney in Hermosa Beach, California, who represents employees in wrongful termination and other legal actions.

 One unlawful reason would be a breach of contract.
 Though relatively few, some employees have employment contracts that specify how long their term of employment is supposed to last.
-If you have an employment contract and your employer terminated you before the term was up, you may be able to bring a breach of contract claim against your former employer.
-The same applies to implied contracts, which courts may infer from an employer’s remarks, actions, or company policies regarding employment terms, disciplinary procedures, or job security.
-Not all states recognize implied contracts, and even in those that do, proving that an implied contract existed and that the employer breached it is typically very difficult.
+If you have an employment contract and your employer terminated you before the term was up, you can file a breach of contract claim against your former employer.

-2. You Were Fired for Discriminatory Reasons
+2. Were You Fired for Discriminatory Reasons?

 Termination is only one of many adverse employment actions an employer could take against you for discriminatory reasons.
 “There could be a number of other adverse employment actions leading up to a termination that’s part of a discrimination claim,” explains White.
-“Maybe someone was put on an investigatory leave, maybe they were suspended, maybe they were written up.
-All of those things could potentially be adverse employment actions.
-But if you were fired, you would also have a wrongful discharge claim.”

 Proving Discrimination Can Be Challenging

 Proving an employment discrimination claim is often difficult.
 There’s typically no “smoking gun,” such as a blatant statement from a supervisor that they fired you because of your race or gender.
 Additionally, you’re not always trying to prove intentional discrimination.
-Courts also recognize unintentional or “disparate impact discrimination,” where a company policy seems neutral but has discriminatory effects on protected class members.
-Proving that a company policy had a discriminatory impact on you—perhaps leading to your termination—is also evidence-intensive.

-To prove your discrimination-based wrongful termination claim, you’ll want to gather as much evidence as possible, including performance reviews, company policies, communications, and supervisor statements.
-However, you must avoid illegally gathering evidence, such as recording your supervisor in the workplace without their consent.
-Given the complexity of proving employment discrimination, plus the strict requirements and deadlines for bringing a claim, it’s well-advised to speak with an employment lawyer as soon as you suspect workplace discrimination.
+Given the complexity of proving employment discrimination, plus the strict requirements and deadlines for bringing a claim, it’s well-advised to speak with an employment attorney when you suspect workplace discrimination.
 They can advise you on how to address the problem and help you navigate the early process of filing a claim.

-3. Your Employer Retaliated Against You
+3. Did Your Employer Retaliate Against You?

 It’s unlawful for an employer to fire you in retaliation for engaging in legally protected activities, such as reporting a violation of public policy or complaining about something in the workplace, says White.

-Say you act in good faith as a whistleblower and report your employer’s illegal activities to a government agency.
-You might report sexual harassment, a hostile work environment, unsafe working conditions, or safety violations.
-Reporting the company’s illegal activities is protected by law, and an employer cannot terminate you as punishment.
-The same is true if you file a complaint with your human resources department regarding discrimination or harassment or participate in an internal investigation regarding the company.
+The same is true if you file a complaint with your human resources department regarding discrimination or harassment, or cooperate in an internal investigation regarding the company.
 Relatedly, an employer cannot fire you for refusing to ignore laws or perform illegal actions on its behalf, such as working in violation of wage and hour laws or ignoring safety regulations.

 White adds that an employer’s conduct could violate several employment laws at the same time.
 For example, you could have a wrongful termination claim, a discrimination claim, and a retaliation claim.
 “They would be separate causes of action but part of the same lawsuit.
 A person may be discriminated against or retaliated against, and one of the adverse employment actions is termination.
 I always say there’s no more adverse action than a termination.”